John Badham

-John MacDonald Badham (born August 25, 1939) is an English-American television and film director, best known for his films Saturday Night Fever (1977), Dracula (1979), Blue Thunder (1983), WarGames (1983), Short Circuit (1986), and Stakeout (1987).
+John MacDonald Badham (born August 25, 1939) is an American film and television director, best known for directing the films Saturday Night Fever (1977), Dracula (1979), Blue Thunder (1983), WarGames (1983), Short Circuit (1986), Stakeout (1987), Bird on a Wire (1990), The Hard Way (1991), Point of No Return (1993), Drop Zone (1994), and Nick of Time (1995).
+He is a two-time Primetime Emmy Award nominee, a two-time Hugo Award nominee, and a Saturn Award winner.
+He is also a Professor at Chapman University.

-Early life
+Early life and education

 Badham was born in Luton, Bedfordshire, England, the son of U.S. Army General Henry Lee Badham Jr., and English-born actress Mary Iola Badham (née Hewitt).
-Henry, a native of Birmingham, Alabama, moved his family back to the US when John was two years old.
+Henry, a native of Birmingham, Alabama, moved his family back to the U.S. when John was two years old.
 John's parents and paternal grandparents are buried in Elmwood Cemetery in Birmingham.
 Henry was an aviator in both World Wars, and was posthumously inducted into the Alabama Aviation Hall of Fame in 2007.
 After retirement from the U.S. Air Force as a brigadier general, Henry became a businessman and helped develop the Ensley and Bessemer regions near Birmingham.
 This same line of business had brought his own father, John's grandfather, into association with Walker Percy, grandfather of writer Walker Percy.

 After World War II, Badham's family settled in Mountain Brook, an affluent suburb of Birmingham.
 He attended Indian Springs School, at that time a brand-new, liberal boys' school located a short distance south of Birmingham in Shelby County near the rural post office of Helena.
-He later went to college at Yale University.
+He later went to college at Yale University, earning a Masters of Fine Arts.